petitnau/algoml/contracts/crowdfund/README.md

 }
 ```

-The donate function can be called by anyone that has opted into the contract, as long as the other preconditions are satisfied.
+The `donate` function can be called by anyone who has opted into the contract, as long as the other clauses are satisfied.

 In particular, the clause
 ```java
 @round (glob.start_date, glob.end_date)
 ```
-asserts that the contract is called while in a round between `start_date` and `end_date`;
+ensures that the function can be called only in a round between `start_date` and `end_date`;

 ```java
 @pay $donated of ALGO : * -> escrow
 ```
-checks that the user is sending a pay transaction to the escrow, and binds the amount of ALGOs sent to the variable `donated`.
+checks that the user is sending a pay transaction to the escrow, and records the paid amount of ALGOs in the variable `donated`.

 The body of the function increases the amount donated by the caller and the `total_funds`, by `donated` ALGOs.